All Emerging America Professional Development opportunities for K-12 educators feature:

 National Endowment for the Humanities Landmarks of American History and Culture Workshop

-Emerging America staff and teacher-leaders offer expertise and professional development in your school or district.
-Possible topics include curriculum mapping, performance-based assessment, curriculum development, and training of trainers.
-Topics extend across the entire range of U.S. and World History, from immigration to the American Revolution to the Space Race, from youth voice and service-learning to reading and writing with informational texts.
+Emerging America staff and teacher-leaders offer expertise and professional development on inclusion strategies, civic engagement, curriculum mapping, performance-based assessment, curriculum development, and training of trainers.
+Topics extend across the range of U.S. and World History, from youth voice and service-learning to reading and writing with informational texts.

 - Accessing Inquiry for English Learners through Primary Sources

 - Accessing Inquiry for Students with Disabilities through Primary Sources